-The Polypane console, available in the Edit panel, is a single console for all visible panes.
+The Polypane console, available in the Edit panel and by pressing ⇧ ⌘ J is a single console for all visible panes.
 With it you can read out all console messages and send console commands to all panes at once.

 In the top bar you can click the left-most icon to clear the current console, add a filter (string-based) or limit display to a certain type of log message (info, warnings, errors and debug messages).
 You can check or uncheck if you want to show popups.
 Lastly, you can set if you want to clear the console on page refresh or to preserve the log.

 A console message will automaticall show the source location it was sent from and will give different icons and colors for logs, warnings and errors.
 You can also style console messages with CSS using the %c option.